Txakoli

 It is normally served as an aperitif and drunk within one year of bottling as it cannot be stored for longer.
 The most common, white, variety has a pale green color, but there are red and rosé varieties.
 When served, it is normally poured into tall glasses from a height, often as an accompaniment to pintxos.
-It typically has between 9.5-11.5 ABV.
+It typically has between 9.5 and 11.5 ABV.

 The 18th century Palace of Mendibile in Leioa near Bilbao today houses a museum dedicated to txakoli, the Museo del Txakoli, explaining the history of txakoli and with a large collection of machinery used for making it.

 Name

 This wine is called txakolin (pronounced [tʃako'lin]) in Basque, txakolina meaning "the txakolin".
 The term is attested from the middle of the 18th century onwards, occasionally also as a personal name.
 Traditionally the general form has been txakolin, although xakolin has been documented in Iparralde.
 Txakoli, considered a misspelling by the Euskaltzaindia, is attested from 1985 onwards.
 Derived forms are based on the root txakolin, for example txakolin-ardo (txakoli wine), txakolin-dantza (txakoli dance), txakolin-saltze (txakoli sale), txakolin gorri (red txakoli) or txakolin-etxe (txakoli house).

 This wine is called chacolí (pronounced [tʃakoˈli]) in Spanish, a word that comes from the Basque txakolin.
 The first reference to the name of this wine in Spanish was vino chacolín in a document from the Basque Country in 1520.
 The wine is occasionally called chacoli in French.